 Choose Posts if you want to create a blog post that appears in reverse chronological order (newer ones first) on your WordPress website.
 Posts are also organized into categories and tags.
 You can read the difference between categories and tags for more information about this.

 To create your first page, head over to your page editor by clicking on Pages » Add New.
+You’ll see the editor where you can start creating your page.
 You will need to add a title for your page before you start writing content in the page editor.
-To upload images to your website, all you have to do is drag and drop your images to the text editor from your computer.
-Alternatively, you can use the Add Media button to upload your images and videos.
+Now click on the ’+’ button to add a block.

 4.6.
 Setup a Static Homepage